Kowalskiye/PRIVALENS/README.md

 └── .gitignore              # Git exclusion rules
 ```
 ### 🚀 Getting Started
-Follow these instructions to set up the project on your local machine.
+-Follow these instructions to set up the project on your local machine.

 ## 1. Clone the Repository
 ```bash